ColinCPittman/DECAF20-Parser/README.md

 # DECAF20-Parser
-This repository contains a simple scanner and parser for the DECAF language, written in Python.
+This repository contains a simple scanner and parser for the DECAF20 language, written in Python.